rickgrubin-tomorrow/spack-stack/doc/source/PreConfiguredSites.rst

 .. code-block:: console

    # These modules should be loaded by default, if not load (swap) with:
-   module load PrgEnv-intel/8.3.3
+   module load PrgEnv-intel/8.5.0
    module load intel-classic/2023.2.0
-   module load cray-mpich/8.1.25
-   module load python/3.9.12
+   module load cray-mpich/8.1.30

 .. note::